windhamg/node-ssl-root-cas/README.md

 out you'll be able to connect to that site just fine, but now when you try to connect to other sites you get `CERT_UNTRUSTED` or possibly other errors.

+**Common Errors**

+* `CERT_UNTRUSTED` - the common root CAs are missing, this module fixes that.
+* `UNABLE_TO_VERIFY_LEAF_SIGNATURE` could be either the same as the above, or the below
+* `unable to verify the first certificate` - the intermediate certificate wasn't bundled along with the server certificate, you'll need to fix that

 This module is the solution to your woes!

 FYI, I'm merely the publisher, not the author of this module.